Hoppers Crossing

 Hoppers Crossing shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Notably, the area had a high concentration in transport, postal & warehousing, with employment levels at 2.1 times the regional average.
-However, professional & technical services had limited presence, with only 5.7% of residents employed compared to the regional average of 10.1%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-In a 12-month period ending in an unspecified date, employment increased by 3.6% while the labour force grew by 4.2%, leading to a rise in unemployment rate by 0.5 percentage points.
-This contrasts with Greater Melbourne where employment rose by 2.4%, the labour force grew by 2.8%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is forecast to expand by 6.6% and over ten years by 13.7%.
-Applying these projections to Hoppers Crossing's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years.
-However, it should be noted that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Professional & technical services have limited presence, with 5.7% employment compared to 10.1% regionally.
+Employment opportunities locally appear limited, as indicated by Census data comparing working population and resident population.
+Over a 12-month period ending in May-25, employment increased by 3.6%, labour force grew by 4.2%, raising the unemployment rate by 0.5 percentage points.
+In contrast, Greater Melbourne saw employment rise by 2.4%, labour force grow by 2.8%, and unemployment increase by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Hoppers Crossing's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment